SilasRodrigues19/SilasRodrigues19/README.md

 </p>

 <p align="left">
-  💌 Segue abaixo maneiras de me encontrar para um primeiro contato / Below are ways to find me for a first contact: ⤵️
+  💌 Below are ways to find me for a first contact: ⤵️
 </p>

 <p align="left">